2022 Major League Football season: Season finances

-On July 29, 2021 the league claimed it had secured a line of credit for $1,000,000.
-On April 4, 2022 MLFB announced one definitive term sheet offering a $7.5 million equity line of credit.
-Days later the League received a second term sheet for a similar $7.5 million equity line of credit which would give it access to $15 million in capital for the 2022 Season.
+On July 29, 2021, the league claimed it had secured a line of credit for $1,000,000.
+On April 4, 2022, MLFB announced one definitive term sheet offering a $7.5 million equity line of credit.
+Days later, the League received a second term sheet for a similar $7.5 million equity line of credit which would give it access to $15 million in capital for the 2022 Season.
 Neither of these equity lines of credit were actioned on at the time.
 In early May, MLFB announced they had entered into a $10 million equity line agreement with an institutional investor.
 This deal was cancelled after, presumably, the league failed to put a team in San Antonio (and later San Marcos).

-On July 2, 2022 the MLFB announces partnership with Etix for 2022 season, as the official online ticketing provider for three of the league’s four host markets (Alabama Airborne, Arkansas Attack and Virginia Armada).
+On July 2, 2022, MLFB announced a partnership with Etix for the 2022 season, as the official online ticketing provider for three of the league's four host markets (Alabama Airborne, Arkansas Attack and Virginia Armada).